 The Amended and Restated Charter of the Governance and Nominating Committee is available on our website as described under "Committees of the Board of Directors."
-Our Governance Guidelines are also available on our website at www.crosscountryhealthcare.com by choosing the "Investor Relations" link, clicking on the "Governance Documents" section and selecting the guidelines under "View."
+Our Governance Guidelines are also available on our website at www.crosscountryhealthcare.com by choosing the "Investors" link, clicking on the "Corporate Governance" section, and selecting the guidelines under "View."
 The Governance and Nominating Committee consists of Ms. Fitzgerald and Messrs.
 Trunfio and Mastaler, who are all independent directors under Rule 5605(a) (2) of the Nasdaq Listing Rules.
-Mr. Dircks served on the Governance and Nominating Committee from October 2001 through December 2013.
 Ms. Fitzgerald was appointed to the Governance and Nominating Committee as its Chairman, effective January 1, 2014; Mr. Trunfio has served on the Committee since October 2001; and Mr. Mastaler was appointed to the Committee, effective January 1, 2014.